The Doula program is an opportunity to make your pregnancy and birth experience the best

 Funding is provided through the Ounce of Prevention Fund.

 Doula services is a fun, interactive home visiting program.
-The Doulas bring a wide variety of gifts and optional activities to enhance your pregnancy,
+The Doulas mission is to enhance your pregnancy with services such as comfort

-such as comfort measures, belly casting, and making a customized birth plan to meet your needs.
+measures, belly casting, and making a customized birth wish list to meet your needs.